awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/pricing.md

 ## AMI Pricing Models<a name="ami-pricing-models"></a>

  AWS Marketplace has multiple pricing models for AMI products\.
-There are options available for multi\-year and custom duration contracts\.
+With seller private offers, there are options available for multi\-year and custom duration contracts\.
 For more information about multi\-year and custom duration contracts, see [Private Offers](private-offers-overview.md) and [Flexible Payment Scheduler](flexible-payment-scheduler.md)\.
 The following table provides general information about pricing models\.

 **Note**
  You must be able to provide a W\-9 tax form \(for U\.S\. based entities\) or a W\-8 form \(for EU\- based entities\) as described in [Seller Registration Process](seller-registration-process.md)\.